Nystr\"om landmark sampling and regularized Christoffel functions: Abstract

 \section{Abstract}

-Selecting diverse and important items from a large set is a problem of interest in machine learning.
-As a specific example, in order to deal with large training sets, kernel methods often rely on low rank matrix approximations based on the selection or sampling of Nystr\"om centers.
-In this context, we propose a deterministic and a randomized adaptive algorithm for selecting landmark points within a training dataset, which are related to the minima of a sequence of Christoffel functions in Reproducing Kernel Hilbert Spaces.
-Beyond the known connection between Christoffel functions and \emph{leverage scores}, a connection of our method with \emph{determinantal point processes} (DPP) is also explained.
+Selecting diverse and important items, called landmarks, from a large set is a problem of interest in machine learning.
+As a specific example, in order to deal with large training sets, kernel methods often rely on low rank matrix Nystr\"om approximations based on the selection or sampling of landmarks.
+In this context, we propose a deterministic and a randomized adaptive algorithm for selecting landmark points within a training data set.
+These landmarks are related to the minima of a sequence of kernelized Christoffel functions.
+Beyond the known connection between Christoffel functions and \emph{leverage scores}, a connection of our method with finite \emph{determinantal point processes} (DPPs) is also explained.
 Namely, our construction promotes diversity among important landmark points in a way similar to DPPs.
+Also, we explain how our randomized adaptive algorithm can influence the accuracy of Kernel Ridge Regression.